Analysis and X-ray tomography

 Consider the function $f_k(r,\theta)=e^{ik\theta}a_k(r)$, where $a_k\colon(0,1]\to\C$ is continuous.
 We want to find an explicit formula for the X-ray transform of~$f_k$.

 To this end, consider the line~$L_{s,\phi}$ whose closest point to the origin is~$(s,\phi)$.
 We may assume $0<s<1$.
-Using unit length parametrization with zero parameter at the midpoint, we can write this line as the curve
+Using arc length parametrization (unit speed parametrization) with zero parameter at the midpoint, we can write this line as the curve

 with